 - Credit Risk This is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 In compliance with the laws and regulations of the Commonwealth, the Municipality has adopted, as its custodial credit risk policy, the Statement of Investment Guidelines for the Government of the Commonwealth of Puerto Rico.
 Accordingly, the Municipality is only allowed to invest its obligations of the Commonwealth, obligations of the United States of America, certificates of deposit, commercial paper, bankers' acceptances or in pools of obligations of the Municipalities of Puerto Rico, which are managed by GDB.
-According to the aforementioned investment guidelines, the Municipality is not allowed to invest in marketable securities or any other type of investments for which credit risk related to any possible loss related to defaults by commercial banks on the Municipality's deposits is considered low at June 30, 2019. - Interest Rate Risk This is the risk that changes in interest rates of debt investments will adversely affect the fair value of an investment.
-The Municipality manages its exposure to declines in fair values by; not including debt investments in its investments portfolio at June 30, 2019, limiting the weighted average maturity of its investments to periods of three months or less and keeping most of its banks deposits in interest bearing accounts at prevailing market rates.
-At June 30, 2019, interest rate risk associated with the Municipality's cash is considered low. - Custodial Credit Risk In the case of deposits, this is the risk that in the event of a bank failure, the Municipality's deposits may not be recovered.
+According to the investment guidelines, the Municipality is not allowed to invest in marketable securities or any other type of investments for which credit risk exposure may be significant.
+Therefore, the Municipality's management has concluded that the credit risk related to any possible loss related to defaults by commercial banks on the Municipality's deposits is considered low on June 30, 2020. - Interest Rate Risk This is the risk that changes in interest rates of debt investments will adversely affect the fair value of an investment.
+The Municipality manages its exposure to declines in fair values by; not including debt investments in its investments portfolio on June 30, 2020, limiting the weighted average maturity of its investments to periods of three months or less and keeping most of its bank's deposits in interest bearing accounts at prevailing market rates.
+On June 30, 2020, interest rate risk associated with the Municipality's cash is considered low. - Custodial Credit Risk In the case of deposits, this is the risk that in the event of a bank failure, the Municipality's deposits may not be recovered.
 Pursuant to the Statement of Investment Guidelines for the Government of the Commonwealth of Puerto Rico, the balances deposited in commercial banks by Municipalities are insured by the Federal Deposit Insurance Corporation (FDIC), generally up to a maximum of \$250,000 per depositor.
-In addition, public funds deposited in commercial banks by the Municipality are fully collateralized for the amounts deposited in excess of the federal depository insurance.
-All securities pledged as collateral are held in the Municipality's name by the agents of the Commonwealth's Secretary of Treasury.
+In addition, public funds deposited in commercial banks by the Municipality are fully collateralized for the amounts deposited more than the federal depository insurance.
+All securities pledged as collateral are held in the Municipality's name by the agents of the Commonwealth's Secretary of Treasury. - Foreign Exchange Risk This is the risk that changes in exchange rates will adversely affect the value of an investment or a deposit.
+According to the investment guidelines, adopted by the Municipality, the Municipality is prevented from investing in foreign securities or any other types of investments for which foreign exchange risk exposure may be significant.
+Accordingly, management has concluded that the foreign exchange risk related to the Municipality's deposits is considered low on June 30, 2020.